carved4/go-direct-syscall/README.md

 > No `LoadLibrary`, no `GetProcAddress` and no AV-triggering WinAPI calls.
 > *(Unless you explicitly use the `DirectCall` feature to invoke higher-level APIs like `CreateThread`, which still pass through `ntdll` and call `NtCreateThreadEx` internally.)*

+## What This Is Not

+- Not a general-purpose Windows API wrapper for Go
+- Not compatible with `golang.org/x/sys/windows` or Go’s native `syscall` package
+- Not a cross-architecture solution.. this library currently supports only 64-bit Windows targets
+- Not a PE or DLL reflective loader, this library focuses on shellcode injection and direct NT syscall execution
+- Not designed for restricted environments where low-level system access is blocked (for example, AppContainers, HVCI, or sandboxed runtimes)

 ## Table of Contents

 - [Features](#features)